jenkinsci/depbuilder-plugin/README.md

 ## Introduction

 DepBuilder is a Jenkins plugin for building project dependencies in a specific order.
-The main idea behind the project is not to replace the currently available plugins, but to improve the experience of defining the Jenkins build pipelines that consist of existing jobs and plugins, speeding up your build via automatic job parallelization and making the build process glancable through build visualization.
+The main idea is to improve the experience of defining the Jenkins build pipelines that consist of existing jobs and plugins, speeding up your build via automatic job parallelization and making the build process glancable via live build visualization.

 **Example:**